Biosafety training for researchers

 - In the "Search Available Communities" section, type ‘Biohazard Laboratory Practice’ in the search box and click ‘Go’

 - Hover the mouse over the community name "COM_01066", expand its drop-down options menu and click ‘Enrol’

 - You will now see the ‘Biohazard Laboratory Practice' community listed on your ‘Home' and ‘Community' tabs whenever you log into the LMS.
 You can then click the link to enter the community

 If you are not a University of Melbourne student or staff member, you may not have access to the LMS.
-In this case, please contact REI to arrange enrolment.
+In this case, please contact OREI to arrange enrolment.